 This BSVII is an approximately 6-mile extension of the BART system from the Berryessa/North San Jose Station through downtown San Jose in an approximately 5-mile long single-bore tunnel terminating in Santa Clara near the Santa Clara Caltrain Station.
 The Phase II project includes three stations in the City of San Jose (Alum Rock/28th, Downtown San Jose and Diridon Stations), one station in the City of Santa Clara (Santa Clara Station), and the Newhall Maintenance Facility.
 The project Safety and Security Certification Plan (SSCP) was originally Commission approved under resolution ST-83 on February 15, 2007, for the entire 16 miles extension but SCVTA Board divided the project into two phases.
-The BART's Silicon

-Valley Berryessa extension (phase I) was placed in revenue service on June 13, 2020.
+The BART's Silicon Valley Berryessa extension (phase I) was placed in revenue service on June 13, 2020.
 On June 16, 2021, Staff received the project SCP for the phase II, and CPUC approval was sent on August 17, 2021, approving the SCP.
 This project is under preliminary design phase and Staff continues to attend the FTA Project Management Oversight Contractor (PMOC) meetings, Safety and Security Review Committee (SSRC) meetings, Fire Life Safety and Security Committee (FLSSC) meetings.
 Revenue Service Date is scheduled to be 3/31/2031.

 Contract Package 1 (CP1) Systems - RFP Draft C released on 4/15/2022.
-The final RFP is anticipated to be issued in 4th quarter of 2022.
+The final RFP is anticipated to be issued in first quarter of 2023.
+Continue to work with other contract packages.

 Contract Package 2 (CP2) Tunnel & Trackwork - Contract has been executed on 6/9/2022.
 Limited Notice To Proceed (LNTP) issued on 6/9/2022.
+Innovation Task Force (KST Joint Venture, BART, VTA) continue to meet and work on Iinnovation processes by contractors.
+Draft Innovation Engineering Report is underway.